rocket-pool/RPIPs/RPIPs/RPIP-71.md

 The staking_delay applied after the stake call is meant to ensure that validators are added to the eligible set only after they have made it through the beacon chain queue, to avoid requests that would take a long time to execute.
 This also protects new validators from immediately being exited.

 The tournament‑based mechanism is chosen because maintaining a full global ordering of all eligible validators by the Exit Criterion may not be feasible.
 By sampling a small, random subset of eligible validators and exiting the validator with the worst Exit Criterion score in that subset, the protocol achieves a decent approximation of a full ordering by the Exit Criterion.
 For the initial tournament_size = 4, on average we will select someone around the 20th percentile according to the Exit Criterion.

+#### Megapool Exit Criterion

+No clear consensus on what criterion should be used has emerged yet.
+Options that have been discussed so far include:

+- random
+- lower RPL stake first
+- first in, first out
+- together with increasing bond requirement, exiting from megapools the furthest below bond requirement
+- biasing towards larger nodes
+- bias towards not hitting same node again (this seems to be ~biasing towards smaller nodes)

+The pDAO will vote on an exit criterion before Saturn 2 is deployed.

 ### Reentry Queue